storj/docs/code/Style.md

 ## Variable naming

-Avoid single letter receivers.
 Prefer hard-to-confuse variables with 3-7 letters.
-Use conventional naming when there is one (e.g. `sync.Mutex` is usually called `mu`.)
-For variables a single letter variable can be fine only if the scope doesn't exceed one page (about 50 lines).
+Use conventional naming when there is one (e.g. `mu sync.Mutex`)

-Single letter receivers can be convenient, however when moving between a lot of packages it can be quickly confusing.

-Facilitated example (assume these declarations are in different packages):
+Small variables can be fine in small scopes (up to 40 lines) and when there isn't a danger of confusion.
+Take into account that the confusion can arise also due to moving between packages.
+As an example:

 ```
 func (p *Printer) Print(pr *Project) error {